Dundas Valley

 Dundas Valley has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified six projects that could affect this region.
-Notable ones are: the 25 Station Street Childcare Facility, the 47-71 Stewart Street Development, the Telopea Renewal Project, and the 1-7 Simpson Street Development.
-The following list outlines those most relevant.
+AreaSearch has identified six projects likely to affect this region.
+Key initiatives include the 25 Station Street Childcare Facility, 47-71 Stewart Street Development, Telopea Renewal Project, and 1-7 Simpson Street Development.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.